Melbourne’s not the only culinary hotspot in Victoria – eat and drink your way around a state bursting with flavour.

 Must-sup eatery: Neilsons in Traralgon has one-hat dining in an intimate setting, created by rising star chef, Lewis Prince.
-The Outpost Retreat in Noojee is also worth a stop for bistro fare with finesse in a heritage setting.

 Where to stay: Montfort Manor – adults-only luxury in just four guest rooms, set within seven acres of landscaped gardens in Traralgon.